NMeyers2899/DungeonFighter/readme.md

 Arrow Keys - Rotates your character to have them look in a specific direction (independent of where you are moving).

-F - Fires a projectile (press and hold to achieve a charge shot which does more damage, hits in a wider area, and shoots farther).
+SPACE - Fires a projectile (press and hold to achieve a charge shot which does more damage, hits in a wider area, and shoots farther).

 Q - Pulls up a shield for a short period of time.